3 reasons to revisit your asset allocation strategy

 Below, McGregor points to three potential benefits of having a thorough asset allocation strategy, and why it’s never too early, or too late, to get started.

-“When markets are volatile, asset allocation really shines,” notes McGregor.
+“When markets are volatile, it’s important to stay diversified and have a strategy for rebalancing,” notes McGregor.
 When you have an asset allocation strategy that aligns with your risk tolerance, time horizon and liquidity needs, you’ll be more likely to stay the course and keep focused on your goals.
 Why is that important?
 “History shows that pulling out of the markets when they are down can put you at risk of missing out on the subsequent rebounds that have always followed market declines.”

-Because bonds often move in the opposite direction from stocks, they help to minimize the effects of a down market, says McGregor.
+Historically, bonds tend to move in the opposite direction of stocks, so having bonds in a portfolio has generally helped to minimize the effects of a down market.
+In the first half of 2022, however, both stock and bond markets saw significant volatility and negative performance.
+This was largely due to uncertainty with regard to inflation.
+In the coming year, we expect a more traditional relationship between stocks and bonds to return, says McGregor.
 An allocation that balances riskier investments, like growth or small-cap stocks, with lower-risk investments, like high-quality bonds, can potentially offer long-term growth, perhaps with less return, without putting your entire portfolio at risk.
-But diversification means more than spreading your investments across different asset classes; it also considers choosing a broad selection of investments within the various asset classes, including stocks and bonds and, for qualified investors, alternative investments, too.
+But diversification means more than spreading your investments across different asset classes; it also means choosing a broad selection of investments within the various asset classes, including stocks and bonds and, for qualified investors,2 alternative investments, too.

-Within the universe of bonds, for example, there are different sectors with varying degrees of risk, from U.S. Treasury bonds (low risk) to investment grade corporate bonds (a bit riskier) to high yield bonds (with risk often comparable to stocks).
+Within the universe of bonds, for example, there are different sectors with varying degrees of risk, from U.S. Treasury bonds (low risk) to investment grade corporate bonds (a bit riskier) to high-yield bonds (the riskiest).
 You might also want to consider geographic diversification, by layering in some investments outside of the United States.
 Each of these types of bonds offers different fee and expense structures and potentially higher or lower returns, depending upon their level of risk.

-Alternative investments, such as hedge funds, private equity funds and so-called “real assets” can offer an added layer of diversification that qualified investors could consider.
-These types of investments are typically relatively “illiquid”—that is, they are not as easy to buy and sell as stocks and bonds.
+Alternative investments, such as hedge funds, private equity funds and certain types of so-called real assets, can offer an added layer of diversification that qualified investors could consider.
+These types of investments are typically relatively illiquid — that is, they are not as easy to buy and sell as stocks and bonds.
 But their prices are often not correlated to those of more traditional investments and could offer potential for greater long-term returns, with potentially higher risk.
-How much you devote to alternative investments depends on your goals, liquidity needs and your time horizon and could range from 5% to about 30% of your total portfolio, says McGregor.
+How much you devote to alternative investments depends on your goals, liquidity needs and time horizon and could range from 5% to about 30% of your total portfolio, says McGregor.
 Your advisor can help determine whether alternatives are appropriate for your needs, risk tolerance and situation.

 As time goes on, your portfolio will naturally “drift” from its initial target allocation, favoring assets that have been experiencing stronger returns.